markusfisch/bots/README.md

 The bots are placed in a circle around a common center with a random orientation.

-By default, a bot can stand only one hit but you can use `--player-life` to change this (see below).
-If a bot is hit that has more than one hit point, your name, e.g. `A`, will change to a number showing your remaining hit points.
+By default, a bot is killed on the first hit but you can use `--player-life` to change this (see below).
+If a bot is hit that has more than one hit point, your name in the middle of the map, e.g. `A`, will change to a number showing your remaining hit points.

 After some time, a wall `X` will appear that shrinks the world to move the remaining bots closer together (use `--shrink-after` and `--shrink-step`